SebWouters/CheMPS2/README.md

 contains all DMRG-SCF functions which are specific to the augmented Hessian Newton-Raphson update scheme, including the functions to calculate the gradient and Hessian.

+[CheMPS2/ConjugateGradient.cpp](CheMPS2/ConjugateGradient.cpp) is an implementation of the conjugate gradient algorithm, in the style of the Davidson class.

 [CheMPS2/ConvergenceScheme.cpp](CheMPS2/ConvergenceScheme.cpp) contains
 all functions of the ConvergenceScheme class, which contains the instructions for the subsequent DMRG sweeps.